 This is New Zealand’s largest lake, formed from a huge volcanic eruption around 25,000 years ago!
 It’s still very active, with thermal hot spots throughout the area.

-There’s plenty to keep you busy, too much for this short trip so you’ll have to decide!
-From Bungy to Jet boats, Sky Diving to walks, soaking in Thermal pools to watching thundering river rapids.
+There’s plenty to keep you busy – too much for this short trip – so you’ll have to decide!
+From Bungy jumping to Jet boats, Sky Diving to walks, soaking in thermal pools to watching thundering river rapids.
 This steamy town has it all.

-A thermal wonderland at every turn, Rotorua is about an hour and a half drive from Taupo.
+This is a thermal wonderland at every turn and Rotorua is about an hour and a half drive from Taupo.
 You’ll be mesmerised by the steaming, bubbling and boiling natural attractions beneath your feet!

 There maybe a smell of Sulphur in the air but that’s all part of the experience.
 Rotorua is located on Lake Rotorua and it’s phenomenal!
 This volcanic thermal area is full of natures natural thermal dynamics.